-You should not use inversion devices if you have glaucoma, recent or unhealed fractures, ear infection, hernias, high blood pressure, or if you are pregnant.
+Medical professionals warn that you should not use inversion devices if you have glaucoma, recent or unhealed fractures, ear infection, hernias, high blood pressure, or if you are pregnant.

-Teeter Hang Ups
+About Teeter Hang Ups

 - Self-Treatment.
-Treating back problems without any supervision can be risky, and it is possible to make your back problems worse, as several chiropractors have suggested to us.
+Self-treating back problems without any supervision can be risky, and it is possible to make your back problems worse, as several chiropractors have suggested to us.
 Not all back pain has the same cause or the same cure.
 While inversion devices may be well-suited to certain back issues, it may do more harm than good for other types.

 - Made in China.
 This is an issue for some people, but obviously isn’t related to the product’s effectiveness.

-My father has severe back problems and wanted to try out the Teeter Hang Ups.
+One tester’s father has severe back problems and wanted to try out the Teeter Hang Ups.
 In his case, it was not a good match at all.
 His back problems were perhaps too severe, and he complained that it was uncomfortable, nor did he like the sensation of being inverted.
 He tried it for about a month, but didn’t feel as though there was much benefit from it.
 Some have suggested that it might take 2 months to see any benefit.